Posts

 EDEN-Redruth Investment - Executive Summary

-EDEN-Redruth Investment - Project Finances
+EDEN-Redruth Investment - Detailed Case Study

 I produced this document in March 2023.
 I am a private investor in the Eden-Redruth project.
 The document analyses the finances of the project and highlights Eden’s covert appropriation of a large portion of the investors’ tendered funds.
 Eden Land Planning Ltd. launched the project in 2018 but certain facts pertinent to this analysis did not come to light until February 2023, hence the late timing of the document.
-Key Facts: In 2018, Eden Land Planning Ltd. issued a prospectus against which they collected investment funds totalling £2,240,000.
+Key Facts: In 2018, Eden Land Planning Ltd. issued a prospectus called the Investors' Presentation against which they collected investment funds totalling £2,240,000.
 There were 22 investors.
-The prospectus stated that £40,000 would be allocated for professional fees, leaving £2,200,000 for acquisition of land at Redruth, Cornwall.
-The investors were thus led to believe that approximately 98% of their money would be invested in property and 2% spent on professional fees.
-The investment money was paid to Eden’s lawyer, ELS Legal, who acknowledged receipt of each individual investment by letter and confi
+The Investors' Presentation stated that the acquisition cost of the site at Redruth was £2,200,000 which included £40,000 for professional fees.
+This would have left only £40,000 in the fund, of which £25,000 was pre-allocated for legal costs around the forward sale of the site.
+The investors were thus led to believe that approximately 98% of their money would be invested